How the CCP and Its Proxies Created a ‘World on Fire’: Col. John Mills

 The viability of the regime, the three-headed regime in Iran, really led by the Islamic Revolutionary Guard Corps, they'd be broke if it wasn't for Chinese illegal purchases of gas and oil that's sanctioned and moved on ghost fleet ships.

-Just to talk a little bit more about the region, also Syria has shifted from an Iran allegiance to, well, I think they're in the process of trying to figure out what kind of relationship they're going to have in the West, if that's even possible, given the people that basically brought al-Shara to power.
+Just to talk a little bit more about the region, also Syria has shifted from an Iran allegiance to, well, I think they're in the process of trying to figure out what kind of relationship they're going to have in the West, if that's even possible, given the people that basically brought al-Sharrah to power.

-And it's just another technical term.
+And it's just another technical term, they've shacked Iran over and over again.

-So they've seriously degraded the, I can't even keep track of who's in charge of the IRGC.
+So they've seriously degraded the I can't even keep track of who's in charge of the IRGC.

 It changes so often because the Israeli strikes are extremely accurate and effective.